 What has kept me going is a combination of all the things I quit doing earlier in my life that lead me back to addiction: service work, meetings, recovery literature, working with a sponsor and being one for others.
 To be more specific, I talk with others in recovery on a daily basis, and I spend my life helping others on their journey towards recovery.
 Connection is paramount.

-"As much as I have a passion for helping other addicts and alcoholics find their journey,
+"As much as I have a passion for helping other addicts and alcoholics find their journey, I am extremely passionate about helping women in this program"

 There is one line in the big book of AA—just one little sentence.
 It talks about how alcohol hits women harder and faster than it does our male counterparts.
 I believe that to be true.
 I know men with a more heinous story, but drugs and alcohol devastated my life and my health.
 It’s hard for anyone to get sober and stay sober, but I believe it’s sometimes harder for women.
 Watching the women that come through the doors of treatment or the rooms of AA, they are beat up, broken down and fragile.
 It is an amazing and unbelievable gift, an honor and a privilege, to sit across from them like that and watch them, little by little, get the light back in their eyes.
 They begin to take pride in their appearance again, gain clarity in their mind and find some boundaries in their life where they didn’t have the confidence to before.